tuneflow/tuneflow/README.md

 ### Bundle export

-Finally, in order for TuneFlow to execute your code, you need to export it and use build tools to build a bundle.
+Finally, in order for TuneFlow to execute your code, you need to export all of your plugins in this bundle into one file, and use build tools to build it into a javascript file for distribution.
 Here we need to create an index file to export all of your plugins in this bundle.
 Here for example, we can create an `index.ts` file which looks like this:

 ``` typescript
 // index.ts